How to Resign From a Job Immediately

 Do your job as well as you can for however many days you have left with the company.
 Do anything you can to improve the transition to the next worker, such as updating any relevant training documents or jotting down notes for your successor.

-If your employer or the human resources department offers you an exit interview on your final day, take it.
-Use this last conversation as a chance to again express gratitude for the opportunities you’ve received.
+If your employer or the human resources department offers you an exit interview on your final day, take it—if you feel safe doing so.
+You can use this last conversation as a chance to again express gratitude for the opportunities you’ve received.
 If you resign because of an unaddressed problem like harassment, you can also professionally voice these concerns to the company.

 How to write an immediate resignation letter